For an Informed Love of God

 - Track One follows the normal order of the textbook by covering all the noun system and then moving on to verbs.

 - Track Two allows you to cover some of the verbal system earlier.
 The chapters in the textbook are the same; Track Two exercises are new.
-A fuller discussion is in the textbook, pages 71-72.
+A fuller discussion is in the textbook, page 91.
 When you are done with one of the tracks, you can use the exercises in the other track for review.